 1. Problem: Reviews are inconsistent across managers and teams

-Example: A 300-person company running quarterly reviews often ends up with 5–6 different formats across teams.
+A 300-person company running quarterly reviews often ends up with 5–6 different formats across teams.
 That creates inconsistent feedback, unclear performance benchmarks, and frustration for both managers and employees.
-PerformYard helps standardize those workflows into one structured cycle, so HR doesn't spend weeks chasing consistency.
+PerformYard standardizes those workflows into one structured cycle so HR doesn't spend weeks chasing consistency.

 You can configure multiple cycle types running simultaneously: quarterly check-ins for individual contributors, annual calibrations for senior roles, project-based reviews for client-facing teams.
 Each cycle gets its own custom template with the exact questions, rating scales, and visibility rules you define.

+Are feedback loops in PerformYard real-time or periodic?
 Both.
 Continuous feedback can be exchanged at any point outside formal cycles.
 Goal progress updates in real time.
-Formal review cycles are still periodic — triggered on your schedule, not on demand.
+Formal review cycles are periodic — triggered on your configured schedule.

 2. Problem: Managers don't follow through on 1:1s